 Fed's Powell: Monetary policy well positioned to support strong labor market

-Powell said he has heard stories of employers and schools collaborating to train and hire people with various levels of education and workers with disabilities, in remarks delivered at an annual dinner for the Greater Providence Chamber of Commerce.
+Powell said he has heard stories of employers and schools collaborating to train and hire people with various levels of education and workers with disabilities, according to prepared remarks to be delivered at an annual dinner for the Greater Providence Chamber of Commerce.

-"The benefits of the long expansion are only now reaching many communities, and there is plenty of room to build on the impressive gains achieved so far," Powell said in his remarks.
+"We have heard that many people who in the past struggled to stay in the workforce are now working and adding new and better chapters to their lives," Powell said in his remarks.
+"The benefits of the long expansion are only now reaching many communities, and there is plenty of room to build on the impressive gains achieved so far."

-Powell said adjustments to employment data suggested the labor market may not have been as strong last year as previously thought, a shift that supported the case for lower rates.

-In September, the Bureau of Labor Statistics revised down its estimates for job creation.
-The agency said the economy added 170,000 jobs a month in the 12 months through March 2019, half a million fewer jobs than previously estimated.

-"While this news did not dramatically alter our outlook, it pointed to an economy with somewhat less momentum than we had thought," Powell said.

-Low inflation data prompted Fed officials to lower their estimates for the neutral interest rate that would not stimulate the economy, Powell said.
-It also helped economists to realize that the natural rate of unemployment, at which the economy is running at full potential without causing inflation, is also lower than previously thought, Powell said.

-The Fed chair said officials have a favorable outlook for the U.S. economy founded on strong consumer spending, which is bolstered by a robust job market, increasing incomes and solid consumer confidence.
+Powell said Fed officials have a favorable outlook for the U.S. economy founded on strong consumer spending, which is bolstered by a robust job market, increasing incomes and solid consumer confidence.

 Still, he said weak global growth and trade uncertainty are holding back growth and that policymakers will "respond accordingly" if economic data leads to a "material reassessment" of their economic outlook.